3D printed frog skeletons for classrooms

 Scientists from Massey University have developed a simple 3D scanning and printing method that will help students learn anatomy.

-3D digital replicas of a cane toad and the tough cartilage from the head of a spiny dogfish were made using consumer-level scanners.
+3D digital replicas of a cane toad skeleton and the tough cartilage from the head of a spiny dogfish were made using consumer-level scanners.
 The skeleton and cartilage replicas were printed using a selective laser sintering 3D printer.
-These test cases explain how high-quality replicas can be made more accessible and make a case for wider application of 3D in anatomy.
+These test cases explain how high-quality replicas can be made more accessible and make a case for wider application of 3D printing in anatomy.

 Lead author Dr Daniel Thomas of Massey's Institute of Natural and Mathematical Sciences says the aim was to make anatomy more accessible to students and teachers.